How to become

 Work

-You then complete a course in Specialist Community Public Health Nursing - Health Visiting, approved by the Nursing & Midwifery Council.
+You'll need to complete the Specialist Community Public Health Nursing - Health Visiting course which is approved by the Nursing and Midwifery Council.

-Courses are at degree level, can be full-time or part-time and last between 1 and 2 years.
+Your training can be full time or part time and will last between 1 to 2 years.

 More Information